Cholmes24/JID-0338/README.md

     * Double click HEMAScorecardClient.exe (or click the desktop shortcut) to run the application.

-    * Access Code: visit the [url](http://localhost:5000/api/generate) or submit a GET request using Postman.
+    * Access Code: visit the [url](http://localhost:5000/api/generate) or submit a GET request to localhost:5000/api/generate using Postman.
 This will generate an access code and print it on the console that is running the Connection Handler (app.py).